Skip to main content

 anl032@ucsd.edu

-Andrew is a second-year student majoring in Human Biology and minoring in Math.
+Andrew is majoring in Human Biology and minoring in Math.
 He is interested in the different physiological responses to hypoxia across populations/living conditions and is currently exploring the field before focusing on a specific area of study.
 His passions include hugging his dog (Ollie), cooking, and working out.

 Lab Support